mrzjy/StarrailDialog/README.md

 - Extraction results are stored in the "data" folder.
 I won't provide full extraction results, please run the code yourself to get full extracted data.
 - Bugs or data problems possibly exist, feel free to PR (although the author is not very active...)
 - There are string variables (e.g., "{NICKNAME}" stands for trailblazer's name) in the corpus.
+- **Known Issues**:
+  - There is incorrect / non-existent text hash, hence some texts would be shown as "N/A"

 #### Messages